In early June of the never-ending 2020, I attended an anti-curfew, anti-police terror demonstration in my hometown of Oakland, California.

 I hadn’t had anyone in my apartment for all of lockdown, but he was, for an inexplicable reason other than intuition, worth breaking isolation.

 I made pesto tortellini and we drank a bottle of wine.
 We kept talking, never touching, him sitting on my couch, me, facing him, cross-legged, on my bed.
 We talked about our families, our friends from high school.
 The cross-over was satisfying.
-We already knew some about the other’s parents, friends, and upbringing, but since we’d both left the Bay Area for college—Sasha went to UC Santa Barbara, I went to McGill in Montréal—we had many questions, gaps to fill in.
+We already knew some about the other’s parents, friends, and upbringing, but since we’d both left the Bay Area for college—Sam went to UCLA, I went to McGill in Montréal—we had many questions, gaps to fill in.

 Around midnight, the conversation drifted into the topic of drugs.
 I’d since moved beside him onto the couch, where we’d been showing each other pictures of things on our phones.